Skip to main content

 Equity admissions

 The purpose of the equity application is to provide an equitable admissions process for all applicants.
-This admissions process will consider various factors that may have impacted a student’s opportunities and ability to succeed.
-These factors include discrimination or marginalization as a result of socioeconomic status, immigration status, age, gender identity, gender expression, sexual orientation, race, religion, disability and country of origin.
+This admissions process will consider various factors that may have impacted a student’s opportunities and/or ability to succeed.
+These factors include discrimination or marginalization as a result of socioeconomic status, immigration status, age, gender identity, gender expression, sexual orientation, race, religion, disability, and/or country of origin.

 • Work experience